top of page

 Barry E. Dye - The Georgia Dairy Industry unexpectedly lost a precious friend and mentor in April of 2020.
 A native of Elberton, Barry grew up on a dairy farm and was the son of Dell Dye and the late Eugene Roscoe Dye.
 He started his career in the dairy industry for Purina Mills and worked with them for 34 years.

+Barry was passionate about his dairy customers and developed strong personal relationships with them.
+He celebrated their successes and worried about them when times weren't great.
+He prayed for them often and strived to help them in business and life.
 He enjoyed spending time in God’s creation as a hunter and fisherman.
 He enjoyed cooking for his church family and he loved being with his wife Joyce and daughters, Ansley and Sydney.
 Barry was an active member, teacher and Deacon at Dewy Rose Baptist Church.
 He was also a member of The Gideons for 28 years.
 Barry is dearly missed but his legacy will be remembered for generations.

 2019 - Lewis Harrison